rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

     - There is lots of flexibility in your schedule, time off for familial obligations, as well as decent pay in both the aviation and film industries. <br>

+    - Although the healthcare industry is more likely to be less flexible schedule-wise, it does provide job security, and is more likely to be the field that will have insurance and retirement fund contribution as part of their employees' benefits.
+Its possible the other fields also have these benefits, so I would have to check that at a later stage.

     Identify any gaps or areas for further exploration:
     - I'm not quite sure yet on how remote one's work can be in any of these fields, except the healthcare one.
 I will have to explore this further by looking at more job offers and reading specific requirement listings.
+Many jobs these days require you to be living in the country at least, but I'm sure there are exceptions.
     - I also need to do more research to see how flexible one's schedule can be in the healthcare industry, ideally by speaking to other software developers in the healthcare industry.
+    - The order of my priorities might change.
+If I find that I need job security more than a flexible schedule, it might influence me to choose a certain field over another.
     - The medical industry can be challenging to break into because it often requires some formal education in the field.
 Even in the case of software development, they usually look for a bachelors degree in software.
 It might be worth exploring that option at some stage if I decide that is the path I wish to follow.